peterhinch/micropython-micropower/UPOWER.md

 The module provides a single global variable:
 `usb_connected` A boolean, `True` if REPL via USB is enabled and a physical USB connection is in place.
+On the Pyboard 1.x this returns `True` if power is supplied from the USB connector.
+On the D series it returns `True` only if a terminal session is running on the USB connector.

 ### Functions